maxmilton/microdoc/docs/introduction.md

 Minimalist zero-config zero-build project documentation web apps.

+> It's still early days for these docs so content might be a little rough around the edges.
+If you have any suggestions please [create an issue on GitHub](https://github.com/maxmilton/microdoc/issues).
+Contributors are welcome too!

 ---

 TODO: Write me; show/describe basic `index.html`; also link to our docs: `docs/index.html`